 To inherit netsuke from the Edo Period.

-Item Note: Netsuke are small miniature carvings that are placed at the edge of cords hanging from a pouch of some sort.
+Item Note: Netsuke are small miniature carvings that are placed at the end of cords hanging from a pouch of some sort.

 28. 木造2階建てが全焼しました。 （建てる）